Something brought you to call our office.

 All Court Dates and Correspondence

-If you had already gone to court on your own behalf, or had somebody else represent you, we need to know what happened.
-We need to know what steps had already taken place, or if there had been any orders issued.
-It is important for us to know where your case stands currently, so that we can ensure that we can respond in a timely manner.
-All letters and correspondence from the court or tribunal are important for that same reason.
+If you have already gone to court, or had somebody else represent you, we need to know what happened.
+We need to know what steps have already taken place, or if there have been any orders issued by the court or tribunal.

+Any notes you’ve made may be valuable.
 Have you put together a timeline of events?
 Have you kept a calendar of specific dates when incidents took place?
+If you haven’t, then take a little time before the consultation and do that now.
 Have you made notes of a discussion you had with a particular person who might become a vital witness?
-Have you thought about third party agencies or individuals that might have additional documents or evidence that would support your claim or defence?
+Have you thought about third-party agencies or individuals who might have additional documents or evidence that would support your claim or defence?
 We can discuss how we can obtain this information.

 Yourself!